alexeskenazi/cs-375-assignment5/assignment_report.md

 ### Challenges Encountered

-The hardest part was understanding the difference between B.2's two algorithms at first.
-I initially thought "no revisits" meant something about the path itself, but it actually refers to not recomputing - Algorithm 2 precomputes everything once.
-Once I understood that, the implementation made a lot more sense.
+The hardest part was understanding the "no revisits" constraint for B.2's Algorithm 2.
+At first I just computed dist[start] + dist[end] for all pairs, but then realized this doesn't check if the actual paths share vertices.
+For example, if both paths go through the same city 'e', that city gets visited twice in the combined path, which violates the constraint.

+I had to modify Dijkstra to track parent pointers, then extract the actual paths and check if they share any vertices (except the capital).
+If they do, Algorithm 2 marks that pair as invalid.
+This was more complex than I expected but makes sense - some city pairs just don't have a valid path through the capital without revisiting cities.

 Another challenge was making the Union-Find work efficiently.
 I had to implement both path compression and union by rank to keep it fast.
 Without these optimizations, the find operations would be slow for 20 photos.